There’s lots to think about when planning a cycling holiday, especially if it’s your first cycling trip abroad and/or you want to make it awesome!

 If you’re looking for an easier starting point, this article on the best cycling challenges and events for beginners will be a useful read.

-If you're the kind of person that's driven by objectives, perhaps you want to use your cycling holiday as more of a focused training camp to build your fitness for a particular goal for the season.
+If you’re the kind of person that’s driven by objectives, perhaps you want to use your cycling holiday as more of a focused training camp to build your fitness for a particular goal for the season.
 These are great for getting away from reality for a week or two and living how the professionals live – with no distractions away from cycling!

 There are quite a few specific considerations when booking a training camp, so check out our guide to cycle training camps before you go any further.
 This interview about cycling camps in Spain (inc Girona) may also be useful – it includes a list of seven questions to ask before booking your cycling training camp accommodation.

 On the other hand, perhaps you’re after a break, free from the pressures of hardcore gradients, finish times and training goals.
 You want to ride for the sake of riding, to meet people, experience the culture, natural beauty and sights, rather than clock up the kilometres.